jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We usually underappreciate how joyous it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing fins and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our comfort zone.
 It's the majical joy of overcoming obstacles, learning new skills, and starting over, that keeps us playing the game of civilization.

 Techvolution is the ruling philosophy that encourages extras to "majically" bond with any tool they want so they can solve frontline problems as player gods.
-Yet what do we do when the Death Star says it's wrong?
+Yet what do we do when the Death Star says improving society is wrong?

 **Majic**: The natural inclination of a person to learn, use, and hold new tools to increase their natural abilities.
 Majic inspires people to become player gods who solve frontline problems and thereby help humanity win the game of civilization.
-A majician teaches themselves, or other people, new tools.
+A majician teaches other people new tools.

 ![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _Charles Darwin famous finches.
 These birds are adapted to eat one type of food like bugs, seeds, or nuts.
 After years of study, Darwin explained the differences using his theory of evolution (1859).
 Humanity mimics evolution by inventing and using new tools.
 Since we can drop and pick up tools, we can evolve so much faster than other lifeforms.
 It's majic that keeps us evolving._